Build, sign, and encrypt JSON Web Tokens

 |

-Location of a public key which will be used to encrypt the claims or inner JWT when a no-argument |
+Location of the public key used to encrypt claims or the inner JWT when the no-argument |

 |